JuanmaDevG/cream/README.md

 ## How do I get cargs to work?

-cargs is intended to have the easiest syntax as possible for the user (including begginers) so for experienced programmers some steps will seem obvious for a project with this lack of user-side complexity, I decided to make it available for everyone because when I was just a newbie, I would wanted to have some GitHub project that I can easily access to.
-It took some months to understand about linking, libraries, build systems, package managers (and the lack of them) for dependencies, naming conventions, and so on...
+cargs is intended to have the easiest syntax as possible for the user (including begginers) so for experienced programmers some steps will seem obvious for a project with this lack of user-side complexity, but I decided to make it available for everyone because when I was just a newbie, I would wanted to have some GitHub project that I can easily access to.
+It took some months to understand about linking, libraries, build systems, package managers (and the lack of them by default like windows...) for dependencies, naming conventions, and so on...

 ### The easy way, download binaries

-This will be a link to the release page... just let me some time to write the user manual...
+Literally https://github.com/JuanmaDevG/cargs/releases and download the x86_64 linux or windows version

 ### Wanna build yourself?
-Here the tools that you need

-Tools that are strictly necessary to build the project. **DONT FORGET** to check the option *add cmake to the PATH* if you want to use cmake for windows with the command line.
+CMake is strictly necessary to build the project. **DONT FORGET** to check the option *add cmake to the PATH* if you want to use cmake for windows with the command line.

  - **CMake** build system: https://cmake.org/download/